 We might add the following translations: New Living Translation; The Message translation; The Complete Jewish Bible; Holman Christian Standard Bible; New Internatinal Version; New International Reader's Version; New International Version (UK); Amplified Bible.
 There are probably more.

 The writer is evidently speaking of the word "yowm" alone, not the combination with the word "olam," as we have been discussing.
-This does not contradict what we am saying, nor is there anything in this that would give yowm the meaning of eternity.
+This does not contradict what we are saying, nor is there anything in this that would give olam the meaning of eternity in Micah 5:2.

 However, Crosswalk's Lexicon gives the following counts for how the word is translated in the King James Version: